US hosts talks on post-war Gaza as Israel calls Gaza City evacuation ‘inevitable’

 The Israeli military, which has said it will investigate, offered no immediate explanation for striking twice and no evidence for an assertion that six of the dead were militants.

-Secretary of State Marco Rubio met with Israeli Foreign Minister Gideon Saar at the State Department.
-Rubio grinned for the cameras as journalists shouted questions, but neither man responded during a brief event.
+A similar statement from the Israeli Embassy in Washington said they had discussed “the different challenges and opportunities in the Middle East,” including the potential nuclear threat from Iran, the war in Gaza and the importance of “repelling anti-Israel initiatives in the international arena.”

+Neither man spoke as they posed for photos before their meeting and neither responded to shouted questions from reporters about the killings of Palestinian journalists in Gaza.

-U.S. envoy Steve Witkoff told Fox News on Tuesday that President Donald Trump would later chair a separate meeting, which would feature “a very comprehensive plan.”
+U.S. envoy Steve Witkoff told Fox News on Tuesday that President Donald Trump would chair a separate meeting, which would feature “a very comprehensive plan” for post-war Gaza.

 He did not offer details about that meeting, which did not appear on Trump’s public schedule for Wednesday.
 Witkoff also said the official U.S. position was that hostages — Hamas’ main source of leverage — should no longer be part of negotiations.
 He told Fox News the talks should focus on issues such as Gaza’s future and how to define Hamas in that context.